renard162/BeeColPy/README.md

 	Determines if algorithm will minimize or maximize the function.
 	If min_max = 'min' : Try to localize the minimum of function.
 	If min_max = 'max' : Try to localize the maximum of function.

+[eliminate_nan] : Boolean --optional-- (default: True)
+        If true, re-generate food sources that get NaN value as cost during initialization or during scout events.
+This option usualy helps the algorith stability because, in rare cases, NaN values can lock the algorithm in a infinite loop.

 Methods
 ----------